rails/rails/guides/source/testing.md

 browser, and a screen size of 1400x1400.
 The next section explains how to change the default settings.

-By default, Rails will attempt to rescue from exceptions raised during tests and respond with HTML error pages.
-This behavior can be controlled by the [`config.action_dispatch.show_exceptions`](/configuring.html#config-action-dispatch-show-exceptions) configuration.

 ### Changing the Default Settings

 Rails makes changing the default settings for system tests very simple.
 All